GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

 **Estimated Time**: 70 minutes

 **Pre-requisites**: It is assumed that the case study for this lab has already been read.
-It is assumed that the content and lab for module 1: Azure for the Data Engineer has also been completed

 * **Azure subscription**: If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.